everyspace-society/everyspace-society.github.io/source/eve-online/recommended-skills/index.markdown

 </table>

-<sup>*</sup> Minmatar can ignore Controlled Bursts.
+<p><sup>*</sup> Minmatar can ignore Controlled Bursts.
 Projectile turrets have negligible capacitor requirements.
-Controlled bursts is *critical* for Amarr, who culturally view their energy weapons as a means of keeping units on the front lines longer when fighting inferior races.
+Controlled bursts is *critical* for Amarr, who culturally view their energy weapons as a means of keeping units on the front lines longer when fighting inferior races.</p>

 In the medium term pilots should look towards training T2 guns for more DPS.
 In the case of the Minmatar autocannon, an extra tactical option with T2 Barrage ammo.